sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 + \underbrace{\Dfc(\vbc{j})}_{\left( \Jfc \right)_\colorv{j,:}}
 \, . $$

-The components of the sum on the right-hand side each correspond to a column of the Jacobian.
+The components of the sum on the right-hand side each correspond to a column of the Jacobian matrix.
 If these columns are known to be structurally orthogonal, the sum can be uniquely decomposed into its components, a process known as **decompression**.
 Thus, a single JVP is enough to retrieve the nonzero coefficients of several columns at once.